-Benefit Description You pay Infertility services High Option Standard Option Infertility is the condition of an individual who is unable to conceive or produce conception during a period of 1 year if the female is age 35 or younger or during a period of 6 months if the female is over the age of 35.
-For women without male partners or exposure to sperm, infertility is the inability to conceive after six cycles of Artificial Insemination or Intrauterine Insemination performed by a qualified specialist using normal quality donor sperm.
+Benefit Description You pay After the calendar year deductible Infertility services , Infertility is the condition of an individual who is unable to conceive or produce conception during a period of 1 year if the female is age 35 or younger or during a period of 6 months if the female is over the age of 35.
+For women without male partners or exposure to sperm, infertility is the inability to conceive after six cycles of artificial insemination or intrauterine insemination performed by a qualified specialist using normal quality donor sperm.
 These 6 cycles (including donor sperm) are not covered by the plan as a diagnosis of infertility is not established until the cycles have been completed.
-50% of charges 50% of charges Covered benefits including evaluation and treatment: Females - ovulation evaluation, tubal patency, hormonal evaluation, and cervical factor evaluation.
+Covered benefits including evaluation and treatment: Females - ovulation evaluation, tubal patency, hormonal evaluation, and cervical factor evaluation.
 Males - includes sperm analysis, hormonal analysis, sperm functioning and medical imaging.
 Treatment would include correction of any defect found in the evaluation of both male and female partners.
-Diagnosis and treatment of infertility, such as: Artificial insemination: - Intravaginal insemination (IVI) - Intracervical insemination (ICI) - Intrauterine insemination (IUI) Fertility drugs Note: Self-injectable and oral fertility drugs are covered under the Prescription Drug Benefit.
-Seek prior plan approval for certain services in Section 3.
-Not covered: All charges All charges Assisted reproductive technology (ART) procedures, such as: - In vitro fertilization (IVF) - Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian tranfser (ZIFT) Services and supplies related to excluded ART procedures Cost of donor sperm • Cost of donor egg
+Diagnosis and treatment of infertility, such as: • Artificial insemination: - Intravaginal insemination (IVI) - Intracervical insemination (IVI) • Fertility drugs Note: Self-injectable and oral fertility drugs are covered under the Participating: 50% of charges Non-participating: 40% up to \$5,000 limit per plan year, of our plan allowance and any difference between our allowance and the billed amount prescription drug benefit (See You need prior plan approval for certain services in Section 3).
+Not covered: All charges Assisted reproductive technology (ART) procedures, such as: - - In vitro fertilization (IVF) - Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) Services and supplies related to excluded ART procedures Cost of donor sperm • Cost of donor egg Allergy care Testing and treatment Participating: \$40 copay per office visit to a primary care physician; \$60 copay per office visit to a specialist (no deductible when received in physician's office) Non-participating: 40% of our plan allowance and any difference between our allowance and the billed amount